Schenectady's Community Foundation

 Catalytic and Transformative

-The Schenectady Foundation believes in supporting projects that have the potential to be transformative – causing marked change in people, organizations, neighborhoods, and the broader community.
+The Schenectady Foundation believes in supporting projects with the potential to be transformative – leading to marked change in people, organizations, neighborhoods, and the broader community.
 The Foundation prioritizes its involvement in transformational projects and movements.

 Impact Statements